keiona-rob/keiona-rob/README.md

 <h2 align="left">Hi 👋!
-My name is Keiona and I'm a developing developer, from Louisiana</h2>
+My name is Keiona and I'm a developing developer from Louisiana</h2>